automatephp/automate/doc/pages/reference.md

 1. **command:** Allows executing a command on the remote server.
 For example, `composer install`.

-2. **copy:** Allows sending local files or directories to remote servers.
-You can specify files or directories to exclude from the copy.
+2. **upload:** Allows sending local files or directories to remote servers.
+You can specify files or directories to exclude.

 In both cases, it is possible to restrict the servers on which the action should be executed using the `only` option.
 For example: